-During the financial year options were granted as equity compensation benefits under the Employee Share Option Plan (ESOP) to Directors as disclosed below.
+During the financial year options were granted as equity compensation benefits under the Employee Share Option Plan (ESOP) to Directors and Key Executives as disclosed below.
 The options were issued free of charge.
-Each option entitled the holder to subscribe for one fully paid ordinary share in the entity at an exercise price of \$0.25.
-The options expired on 30th June 2006 and none were exercised.
-There are no cash settlement alternatives.
+Each option entitled the holder to subscribe for one fully paid ordinary share in the entity at an exercise price of \$0.10.
 For further details relating to the options, refer to note 13.